 New findings from the SUSTAIN trial presented at the 2017 ASH annual meeting in Atlanta further confirmed Adakveo’s efficacy at the high dose in patients with sickle cell disease.

-A new Phase 2 trial (NCT03264989) is currently recruiting in the U.S. to further evaluate Adakveo at a dose of 5 mg/kg in sickle cell disease patients, 16 to 70 years old, with vaso-occlusive pain crises.
+The Phase 2 SOLACE-adults trial (NCT03264989) is evaluating Adakveo at a dose of 5 mg/kg in sickle cell disease patients, 16 to 70 years old, with vaso-occlusive pain crises.
 The trial aims to investigate the way Adakveo is absorbed, distributed, and eliminated by the body (pharmacokinetics), as well as its effects on the body (pharmacodynamics).
 The safety and effectiveness of the treatment will also be evaluated.
+The study continues but is no longer recruiting.

-Once the target number of 45 patients have been enrolled, the study plans to recruit 10 more patients to evaluate Adakveo at a higher dose of 7.5 mg/kg.
+Once the target number of 45 patients were enrolled, the study recruited 10 more patients to evaluate Adakveo at a higher dose of 7.5 mg/kg.
+The study is estimated to be completed in February of 2021.

-An open-label Phase 2 clinical trial (NCT03474965) is recruiting up to 100 patients, 6 months to 17 years old, with sickle cell disease who have had at least one vaso-occlusive crisis in the past year.
-The study is designed to establish the appropriate dose of Adakveo for this patient population, and is recruiting at sites around the world.
+An open-label Phase 2 clinical trial, called SOLACE-kids (NCT03474965) is recruiting up to 100 patients, 6 months to 17 years old, with sickle cell disease who have had at least one vaso-occlusive crisis in the past year.
+The study is designed to establish the appropriate dose of Adakveo for this younger patient population and is recruiting at sites around the world.
+The study is estimated to be completed in 2023.

 Sickle Cell Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.